The employment allowance enables most employers to claim a £5,000 deduction against National Insurance Contributions in 2022-23.

 If the only paid employee of a company is also a director, then the employment allowance can’t be claimed.
 In this case you must make sure that your payroll software is adjusted to deselect any option to claim the allowance.
 You will need to send an additional Employment Payment Summary (EPS) after changing this setting in your software so that HMRC knows that you are no longer claiming the reduction if you have previously claimed it.

 If a single director company hires an additional employee, National Insurance contributions are payable once the salary for that employee exceeds the Secondary Threshold.
-If additional employees are also directors, they must be paid more than the annual threshold (£8,112 in 2016/17) for the employment allowance to be claimed.
-If your other employees are not directors, you follow the threshold for their pay frequency – e.g. an employee on monthly wages need to be paid £676 for the employment allowance to be claimed.
+If additional employees are also directors, they must be paid more than the annual threshold (£9,100 in 2022/23) for the employment allowance to be claimed.
+If your other employees are not directors, you follow the threshold for their pay frequency – e.g. an employee on monthly wages need to be paid £758 to claim the allowance.